CharlieMc0/universal-token-launcher/documentation/design.md

    - When adding new components or modifying existing ones, verify the styling against other similar components
    - If one component (e.g., Create Token) is modified, make the same changes to related components (e.g., Create NFT)

+6. **Contextual UI Elements**
+   - Floating elements like the transfer box should follow consistent positioning and styling
+   - Ensure responsive behavior is consistent across all contextual elements
+   - Use the same interaction patterns for showing/hiding contextual elements

 ---

 ## 🔮 Future Design Tokens (Optional)